Facebook is one of the most popular places to promote your products online.

 3. In most cases, this template is already configured and values are assigned properly, so you won’t have to do much work with this.

-For example, when you select Facebook, you will see there are two Attributes that don’t have the values assigned.
+For example, when you select Facebook, you will see there are two attributes ‘Google Product Category‘ and “Manufacturer” at the bottom that do not have values assigned.

 This should be the Brand name of the product you are selling.
-If you are the manufacturer, you can set the type as Static and input your company name here.
+If you are the manufacturer of a single brand, you can set the type as Static and input your company/brand name here.

 If you have different brand names for different products, you will have to save the value in a custom field or product attribute and then use that value here.